Find your footing, reconnect with your child, and feel stronger as a family.

 Or maybe you're still in the blur of new parenthood—functioning on caffeine and sheer willpower, second-guessing every decision, wondering if sleep (or your sanity) will ever return.

 If you’re here, chances are you’re feeling stuck, overwhelmed, and way more alone than you ever thought you would be in this role.
-You're trying so hard to be the steady one, to break generational cycles, to give your kids what you didn’t get—but somehow, it never feels like enough.
+You're trying so hard to be the steady one, to break generational cycles, to give your kids what you didn’t get—and somehow, it still never feels like enough.

 None of these experiences mean you’re failing.
 They mean you're human—and that your family might need a different kind of support.